She was a mother. And like all mothers, she adored her child.

 When We revealed to your mother: “Place him into the chest and throw it into the sea and the sea will wash it up on the shore, where an enemy of Mine and his will pick it up.”
 (20:38-9)

 In this is a great sign and lesson.
-In this way, God showed her and all people that even if one’s neck is under the knife of a killer, if God is protecting you, that killer can do no harm to you.
+God showed her and all people that even if one’s neck is under the knife of a killer, if God is protecting you, that killer can do no harm to you.

 In this story, there is also a great lesson in reliance on God.
 Through this story, God shows humanity that only through putting our whole trust in Him, that can we truly be saved.